OpenNebula/docs/source/management_and_operations/network_management/tproxy.rst

 .. note::

-    There is no PID file management implemented, for simplicity all proxy processes are found by looking at the ``/proc/PID/cmdline`` process attributes.
+    There is no PID file management implemented.
+For simplicity, all proxy processes may be found by looking at the ``/proc/PID/cmdline`` process attributes.

-**Restarting / Reloading config of proxy daemons:**
+**Restarting/reloading config of proxy daemons:**

 .. code::